olamide-analyst/Villam-chatbot/README.md

 ## How to use
 The project has two main Python scripts:

-*  `villambot_pinecone.ipynb`: This script processes the dataset `villamhub_rag_dataset.csv`, converts its content into embeddings/vectors (numerical representations), and stores(upsert) them in the Pinecone vector database.
+*  `villambot_pinecone.ipynb`: This script processes the dataset `villam_hub_knowledge_base.md`, converts its content into embeddings/vectors (numerical representations), and stores(upsert) them in the Pinecone vector database.
 You only need to run this once (or whenever the dataset document changes).

 *  `villambot_pipeline.ipynb` or `villambot.py`: These runs the chatbot engine logic (retrieval + Gemini 2.0 generation).

 ### Step 1: Upsert the Dataset to pinecone

-Run `villambot_pinecone.ipynb` to upload the contents of `villamhub_rag_dataset.csv` to Pinecone.
+Run `villambot_pinecone.ipynb` to upload the contents of `villam_hub_knowledge_base.md` to Pinecone.

 ### Step 2: Test the Chatbot